-Beyond the Chemistry building, you can see Linfield Hall.
+Down the sidewalk to the west of Spirit is Linfield Hall.
 This historic building houses several programs in the College of Agriculture, including Agricultural Education, Agricultural Economics and Economics.

 The College of Agriculture is another fast-growing college at MSU.
 It awards more than \$350,000 in scholarships to its students annually.
 It provides traditional agricultural training, as well as cutting-edge programs in all the technologies necessary to feed the world.
-From our popular equine science option to biotechnology, ecology, and financial engineering, our Agriculture graduates marry traditional agricultural techniques with advanced research and technology to become highly sought after by employers when they graduate.
+From our popular equine science option to biotechnology, ecology, and financial

-To the south, you will find Montana Hall, the 2nd oldest building at MSU, and the most iconic.
-The offices of the President, Registrar, Student Accounts, and the Graduate School are all located in Montana Hall.
+At the top of the hill to the south is Montana Hall, the 2nd oldest building at MSU, and the most iconic.
+The offices of the Registrar, Student Accounts, and the Graduate School are all located in Montana Hall.

 At the top of the building, you'll notice a cupola, which gives Montana Hall its distinctive shape.
 In the early days of the University, a group of students walked a cow up into the cupola as a prank.
 You may have heard that cows can physically walk upstairs, but not down them.
 To their dismay, the students discovered that this was true.
 The cow got stuck in the cupola.
 A crane was required to lift the cow out, and the cupola crumbled in the process.
-The University did not rebuild this structure until its centennial anniversary in 1993, when an alumnus donated that restored Montana Hall to what you see today.
+The University did not rebuild this structure until its centennial anniversary in 1993, when an alumnus made a donation that restored Montana Hall to what you see today.